NovaUniverse/NovaUniverse.py/README.md

 </div>

-> #### ℹ Notice: 2.0 is currently in development so not all api endpoints are implemented.
+> #### ℹ Notice: 2.0 is currently in development so not all API endpoints are implemented.

 <p align="right">
  <img align="left" src="https://raw.githubusercontent.com/NovaUniverse/NovaUniverse.py/main/docs/_static/logo.png" width="180" />

  <h2>What is Nova Universe.py?</h2>
- NovaUniverse.py is an API wrapper for “<a href="https://novauniverse.net/">Nova Universe</a>” (a minecraft event hosting group) that allows you to interface with the <a href="https://novauniverse.net/api">Nova Universe API</a> in a fast object oriented way natively within Python.
+ NovaUniverse.py is an API wrapper for “<a href="https://novauniverse.net/">Nova Universe</a>” (a minecraft event hosting group) that allows you to interface with the <a href="https://novauniverse.net/api">Nova Universe API</a> in a fast object-oriented way natively within Python.
 One of the bonuses is that it was developed by <a href="https://github.com/THEGOLDENPRO">ME</a>, an admin at NovaUniverse.
 </p>

 <br>